harrisj/anon-voucher/views/index.markdown

 - Anonymous user messages will be flagged with a warning if not vouched or a checkmark if they are
 - Champion accounts can vouch for anonymous messages

-Right now, this system has the following endpoints [/timeline/regular_user](/timeline/regular_user) - timeline for a regular user [/timeline/anon](/timeline/anon) - timeline for an anonymous user [/timeline/champion](/timeline/champion) - timeline for a champion who can vouch for anonymous messages [/danger/reset](/danger/reset) - resets the database to what's in the seeded data
+Right now, this system has the following endpoints:

+- [/timeline/regular_user](/timeline/regular_user) - timeline for a regular user
+- [/timeline/anon](/timeline/anon) - timeline for an anonymous user
+- [/timeline/champion](/timeline/champion) - timeline for a champion who can vouch for anonymous messages
+- [/danger/reset](/danger/reset) - resets the database to what's in the seeded data

 # What Could Be Next